6 Impervious cover

 • Distance to stream (field d2str_m) was extracted from the r_d2str raster for every point in the conn_pps table using the terra::extract() command.

-• Distance to stream (field d2str_m) was set to zero for all polygons table conn_subcs, except for those with a matching point (by fid in conn_pps and pp_fid in conn_subcs), for which d2str_m = the distance-to-stream value of the pipe outlet from conn_pps.
+• Distance to stream (field d2str_m) was set to zero for all polygons in the table conn_subcs, except for those with a matching point (by fid in conn_pps and pp_fid in conn_subcs), for which d2str_m = the distance-to-stream value of the pipe outlet from conn_pps.

 • New rasters depicting distance-to-stream, effective-impervious-area (EIA), and site were calculated using the conn_subcs table to adjust the r_d2str and r_site rasters to account for flow distance and subcatchment boundary changes made by the stormwater drainage network (see the following code).
 The weighting used to calculate EIA was the optimal weighting determined by Walsh and Kunapo (2009) (Equation 6.2) The optimality of this weighting should be reviewed given the different approach to assessing connection and the superior new impervious coverage data.